AndreasBackx/dotfiles/README.md

 # Dotfiles

 This repository contains most if not all of the changes made to my machines that run Arch Linux, Fedora, Ubuntu, or CentOS, but primarily Arch Linux as it's what I use on my personal computers.
-The desktop environment setup is Hyprland.
+It should support both sway and i3.

 ## Example `~/.config/chezmoi/chezmoi.toml`